DiseaseTranscriptomicsLab/StressGranules/README.md

 This repository contains all analyses and code associated with our study on stress granule signatures, as described in [DOI placeholder].

-**DISCLAIMER: The code and analyses are commented, but in an informal manner.
-Sometimes I even put some jokes in.
-Insane, I know.**
+**DISCLAIMER: The code and analyses are commented, but in an informal manner.**

 ## Repository Structure

 - **`Datasets/`**
-  Contains all publicly available datasets used in the study.
+  Contains all publicly available datasets used in the study, as well as scripts for SG signature development.
 Each dataset includes:
   - An `.Rmd` file with the analysis
   - A corresponding `.html` output
-  - Scripts for SG signature development

 - **`Scripts/`**
   Bash scripts used for preprocessing datasets prior to downstream analyses.